 Hyperbaric Oxygen Therapy can be used as a complementary treatment for your patients in order to help speed up recovery from podiatric surgery or other ailments.

-Hyperbaric Oxygen Therapy is indicated for patients with Wagner grade 3 diabetic foot ulcers, chronic osteomyelitis, acute crush injury, and non-healing arterial foot ulcers status post-surgical revascularization or angioplasty.
+Hyperbaric Oxygen Therapy is indicated for patients with Wagner grade 3 diabetic foot ulcers, chronic refractory osteomyelitis, actute peripheral arterial thrombosis/occlusion/insufficiency, acute traumatic peripheral ischemia, and acute crush injury and suturing of severed limbs when loss of function, limb, or life is threatened.

 Did You Know?